ml-tooling/lazycluster/docs/cluster.exceptions.md

 **Args:**

- - `host` (str):  The host where the cluster master instance should be started.
+ - `host`:  The host where the cluster master instance should be started.
- - `port` (int):  The port of the cluster master instance.
+ - `port`:  The port of the cluster master instance.